How Does the Hop-on Hop-off Bus Network in New Zealand Work?

 Booking your hostel

 Conveniently enough, your driver guide books your first hostel night in each overnight location for you too.
 This will be another clipboard that makes its way around the bus, so you can say what type of room you want to be in and for how many nights.
 Remember, your bus company can only guarantee you the first night in their chosen hostel, other nights you may need to book in advance, especially in the summer season.

-As long as where you want to hop off is along the bus route, you can hop off anywhere, even between overnight stops.
+As long as where you want to hop off is along the bus route that is on the main route (not a side route that uses a partner company of Stray or Kiwi Experience), you can hop off anywhere, even between overnight stops.
 The great thing about the hop-on hop-off bus is that you can stay off the bus for as long as you like.
-If you have the time, take advantage of the fact that you can throughly experience a place.
+If you have the time, take advantage of the fact that you can thoroughly experience a place.
 Remember, the national bus pass is valid for 12 months!
 If you want to start working or WWOOFing as part of your working holiday, just hop off the bus for a couple of weeks, even months.